 It was a little different in the sixteenth and seventeenth centuries.
 Shakespeare (seen starring in an episode of Doctor Who in the gif 😀) had approximately one third as many words at his disposal, which might explain why he invented so many new ones.
 Hundreds and hundreds, in fact.
 Most of them are still being used today.
 He wasn't only an amazing storyteller, he was also something of a language pioneer.

 Shakespeare is sometimes considered inaccessible--the argument being that he's too literary or that his prose and poetry is too complicated for a modern audience to understand.
-I think it depends a great deal on the interpretation, but that's a subject for another time.
-Today's blog post gives a few examples of how his creativity has stood the test of time.
+I think it depends a great deal on the interpretation, but that's a subject for another day.
+Today's blog post gives a few examples of how his creativity stands the test of time.
 Here are ten phrases and ten words that first existed in Shakespeare's head!
 Thank you very much for visiting my blog today, and I hope you find the lists interesting ❤.

 All's well that ends well (from the play of the same name)